-1. Radiologic Science for Technologists by Bushong, 6th Edition, C.V.
-Mosby, 1997.
+- 1. Radiologic Science for Technologists by Bushong, 6th Edition, C.V.
+Mosby, 1997. - 2.
+Rad.
+Tech's Guide to Radiation Protection, Blackwell Science, Inc., 2001.

 BCIT Policy Information for Students

 Assignment Details

 To be discussed in class.

 - There is one assignment in this course.
 It is based on a literature search and summary of one article from a journal of radiobiology/radiation protection/radiology/radiologic technology, that is related to any topic covered in this course. - This assignment is worth 10%.
 There is absolutely no reason why you should not score full marks.